TinyThinker: Distilling Reasoning through Coarse-to-Fine Knowledge Internalization with Self-Reflection: Methodology

 Once sufficient data had been collected, they were reorganized for each stage as shown in Table~\ref{tab:data_format}.
 Specifically, stage-specific cue phrases such as "Recall:", "Analyze: For Option", and "Summarize:" were introduced to guide the student model, parameterized by $\theta$, in generating general knowledge $k_{\mathrm{general}}$, option-specific knowledge $k_{\mathrm{specific}}$, and a final summary $k_{\mathrm{summary}}$.

-\textbf{Recall Stage} In the recall stage, the student performs a cursory scan of the question and options, retrieving general background knowledge.
+\paragraph{Recall Stage} The student performs a cursory scan of the question and options, retrieving general background knowledge.
 This broad knowledge serves as a foundation for subsequent reasoning processes.
 The training objective for this stage is expressed as:

-\textbf{Analyze Stage} After recalling general knowledge, the student carefully evaluates each option $o_i \in O$, generating specific knowledge relevant to each option.
+\paragraph{Analyze Stage} After recalling general knowledge, the student carefully evaluates each option $o_i \in O$, generating specific knowledge relevant to each option.
 Although the model may infer the correctness of certain options, it can be misled by confounding alternatives, necessitating a detailed analysis to reach a reliable summary.
 The training objective for this stage is formalized as:

-\textbf{Summarize Stage} In the summarize stage, all previously generated knowledge is fed back into the model, enabling it to derive a final summary and select the correct answer.
+\paragraph{Summarize Stage} At this stage, all previously generated knowledge is fed back into the model, enabling it to derive a final summary and select the correct answer.
 The training objective for this stage is defined as: